Learning to Control PDEs with Differentiable Predictive Control and Time-Integrated Neural Operators: INTRODUCTION

+Differentiable Predictive Control (DPC)~\cite{drgovna2024learning, DRGONA202280} offers a principled path in this direction.
+Rather than solving an optimization problem online, DPC learns an explicit policy offline by backpropagating the MPC objective through a differentiable dynamics model, eliminating the need for expert demonstrations or online solvers while naturally handling constraints.
+DPC has been demonstrated for ODE systems, but extending it to PDEs requires surrogate models that are both differentiable and accurate over long prediction horizons.
+Standard architectures such as DeepONet~\cite{lu2021learning} and FNO~\cite{kovachki2021neural} can approximate PDE solution operators, yet autoregressive rollouts accumulate errors over long horizons and both face challenges in temporal extrapolation.
+We therefore adopt Time-Integrated DeepONet (TI-DeepONet)~\cite{nayak2025ti} as our surrogate, which learns the temporal derivative operator and couples it with classical numerical integrators, preserving temporal causality and yielding stable gradients over long horizons.

-\textbf{Contributions:} This work makes the following key contributions: 1) We introduce a novel learning-to-control framework that integrates Time-Integrated Deep Operator Networks (TI-DeepONets) with Differentiable Predictive Control (DPC), modeling an end-to-end differentiable closed-loop system with neural policies and learned PDE dynamics; 2) Scalable offline policy learning for PDEs.
-Our framework eliminates the need for online optimization or supervisory controllers, producing parametric neural policies that satisfy constraints and generalize across distributions of initial conditions and parameters; 3) Empirical validation on canonical PDEs.
+\paragraph{Contributions} This work makes the following contributions: 1) We introduce a novel learning to control framework that integrates Time-Integrated Deep Operator Networks (TI-DeepONets) with Differentiable Predictive Control (DPC), resulting in an end-to-end differentiable closed-loop system; 2) Scalable offline policy learning for PDEs.
+Our framework eliminates the need for online optimization or supervisory controllers, producing parametric constrained neural policies that generalize across distributions of initial conditions and parameters; 3) Empirical validation on canonical PDEs.
 We demonstrate our approach on three representative systems showing accurate target tracking, shock mitigation, and constraint satisfaction; 4) Open-source implementation.
-All code and trained models are made publicly available to support reproducibility and further research in differentiable control of PDEs.
+All code and trained models are made publicly available to support reproducibility and further research\footnote{\url{https://github.com/Centrum-IntelliPhysics/PDEControl_DPC}}.